Updated September 16, 2020. Medical review by Albert J Hart, MD

 And here's an interesting fact: Dietitans rely heavily on the Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients)(2005) in providing nutritional advice.
 But even this publication says on page 275:

 "The lower limit of dietary carbohydrate compatible with life apparently is zero, provided that adequate amounts of protein and fat are consumed."

 Whenever someone says this, I know they have never read any of the low carb, ketogenic diet books available.
 They are just parroting what they've heard from someone else.
 Low carb diets, and especially ketogenic diets, are NOT high protein diets.
 They are HIGH FAT diets, with moderate protein consumption.
 And there is plenty of evidence in the research literature which shows that in healthy people with no prior kidney disease, eating extra protein will NOT harm your kidneys.
 See this study and this study.

 As stated in Myth 4, a ketogenic diet is NOT a high protein diet.
 It's a high fat, moderate protein diet.
 Regardless of that fact, protein consumption is essential for good bone health.
 This paper indicates that in addition to calcium in the presence of adequate vitamin D, proteins are a key nutrient in the prevention of osteoporosis.
 In addition, the paper states that low protein intake is often observed in patients with hip fractures and that a deficiency in dietary protein causes marked deterioration of bone mass and strength.
 So, in fact, a higher protein intake correlates to a stronger, denser bones.
-This paper and this paper also support these statements.
+This paper, this paper and this paper also support these statements.

 So what does cause bone loss?
 There are several suspects: